 Another way to trade energy is to buy and sell contracts on a futures exchange.

-The buyer of an energy futures contract is liable to purchase the underlying commodity on the contract’s expiration date.
-In contrast, the contract seller is responsible for delivering the underlying assets at the expiration date.
+An energy futures contract buyer is liable to purchase the underlying commodity on the contract’s expiration date.
+In contrast, the contract seller delivers the underlying assets at expiration.

 Most energy futures contracts don’t end up with the delivery of energy commodities markets.
 Still, they are used by participants (energy producers, retailers, or consumers) to ensure protection against price risks they might experience in the industry.